shopware5/devdocs/source/developers-guide/rest-api/index.md

 ```

 ### Triggering a call with the API client
 The newly created client now gives us the ability to call all resources.
 The first parameter describes the resource that should be queried.
-As the client already knows the resource's URL, we don't need to provide that information again. and can use only the resource's URI.
+As the client already knows the resource's URL,
+we don't need to provide that information again and can use only
+the resource's URI.

 So, for example, the article with the ID `3` can be queried like so: